Snapshot virtual tour

 Wonderful paddling, camping, and launching opportunities exist at Grand Marais where the harbor is protected by the Corps of Engineers’ breakwall and navigation lights.
 The nearby city campground offers great access to protected launching sites, and many local services (lodging, accommodations, etc.) are available.
 Picturesque rock outcropping and rugged shoreline await paddlers who explore the area.

-Watch a captioned video about the Grand Marais Harbor (1 minute 4 seconds)
+Captioned video: Grand Marais Harbor (1 minute 4 seconds)

 The public water access at Horseshoe Bay (about 20 miles northeast of Grand Marais and 17 miles southwest of Grand Portage) has a nice primitive campsite and boat-launching area with remote shoreline and rock cliffs nearby.
 Located just up the shore from the community of Hovland, this site has a small island that shelters the campsite from northeast winds and offers remote shoreline access.

-Watch a captioned video about Horseshoe Bay (1 minute 52 seconds)
+Captioned video: Horseshoe Bay (1 minute 52 seconds)

 This view is from the Tribal Marina on Grand Portage Bay, within the Grand Portage Indian Reservation.
 Grand Portage Island is visible to the right-center in the scene highlighted by sunshine.
 All land and islands ten miles east and ten miles west of this scene are non-public lands under the jurisdiction of the Grand Portage Band of Lake Superior Chippewa.
 Day trips from this access point are possible.
 Camping and other access on Reservation land (outside the campground) is restricted.
 For more information contact the marina and campground office of the Grand Portage Reservation.

-Watch a captioned video about Grand Portage (2 minutes)
+Captioned video: Grand Portage (2 minutes)